codsen/codsen/packages/string-match-left-right/readme.md

 }
 ```

-The Optional Options Object is sanitized by [check-types-mini](https://github.com/codsen/check-types-mini) which will `throw` if you set options' keys to wrong types or add unrecognized keys.
+The Optional Options Object is sanitized by [check-types-mini](https://github.com/codsen/check-types-mini) which will `throw` if you set options' keys to wrong types or add any unrecognized keys.

 ```js